PrimeDAO/deals-docs/published-md-files/open-proposal.md

 1. Provide the **Primary DAO Name**
 2. Provide the **Primary DAO Treasury Address**, which is the address that will receive the tokens from the other DAO after the swap
 3. Provide the Primary DAO Avatar: a public URL to a small **JPG, GIF, PNG or BMP formats image with square aspect ratio with a recommended size of 400x400px and maximum 5MB file size.**
 4. Provide the addresses of the Primary DAO Representatives.
-To learn more on the role of the DAO Representatives please see here (TODO ADDL INK FAQ).
+To learn more on the role of the DAO Representatives please see here[here](/documentation/TokenSwapFAQ#representatives).

 ### Token details